collocations.org

 They were refused permission to develop the land.

-He was granted land by the king.
+He was granted land by the state.

-LAND + VERB
+land + VERB

 adjoin sth

-a piece of land adjoining a disused railway line
+a piece of land adjoining the airport

-LAND + NOUN
+land + NOUN

-3. the land: farming land
+3. (the land) farming land

-VERB + LAND
+VERB + the land

 live off

-It''s very fertile countryside where you can just live off the land.
+It's very fertile countryside where you can just live off the land.

-farm, work (on)
+farm, work, work on

 His family had always worked the land.